koheikanno/SCARAB/README.md

     * If connected to Pixhawk directly via USB, change ttyUSB0:57600 to ttyACM0:57600
   * ^X to close nano.
 Make sure to save the buffer
 * $ roslaunch mavros px4.launch
 * Run src/das_fpv/src/telemetry.py for now.
-Proper ROS package to be added.
+Proper ROS package and .launch file to be created.